lighttransport/tinyplotlib/README.md

 Tinyplotlib uses NanoVG + NanoRT(CPU raytracer) to draw plots into memory and do not require graphics API(e.g. X11, OpenGL) and its environment(header files/libraries).

+## Status

+Very early, proof of concept stage.
+No API yet.

 ## Requirements

 * C++11 compiler